-Dr. Kenkel is considered one of the best blepharoplasty surgeons in Dallas and Frisco.
-Often called eyelid surgery, blepharoplasty benefits numerous women and men from Denton, McKinney, and other nearby cities thanks to its versatility and adaptability.
+Dr. Kenkel is considered one of the best blepharoplasty surgeons in Dallas and Frisco, TX.
+Often called eyelid surgery, blepharoplasty is a versatile and adaptable procedure that’s popular with both men and women from McKinney, Prosper, Allen, and neighboring cities.
 Eyelid surgery removes a variable amount of skin from the upper eyelids, lower eyelids, or both to rejuvenate them.
 It may be combined with other cosmetic facial procedures to help restore a more youthful appearance to the face.

 Who is a good candidate for blepharoplasty?

 If you are in good physical and mental health with reasonable expectations, you should be an appropriate candidate.
 Many candidates are over 35 years of age, but if droopy, baggy eyelids run in your family, you may decide to have the surgery at a younger age.
-During your visit with Dr. Kenkel, he will review your concerns and determine the best manner to address them so you can achieve your desired result.
+Dr. Kenkel provides detailed information about the benefits of upper and lower blepharoplasty in this blog post.

-A few medical conditions make this surgery riskier.
+A few medical conditions make this surgery more difficult.
 They include the following:

 - Graves’ disease

 - Dry eye or lack of tears

 - High blood pressure or other circulatory disorders